getgrav/grav-plugin-comments/README.md

 # Email notifications

 The plugin interacts with the Email plugin to send emails upon receiving a comment.
+Configure the Email plugin correctly, setting its "Email from" and "Email to" email addresses.

 # Things still missing

-- Add language file
 - Allow to delete comments from the Admin Plugin
-- Allow some pages to disable adding comments
 - Ability to see all comments of a page in the Admin Plugin
 - Ability to reply to a comment from the Admin Plugin
 - Auto-fill the comment form when a user is logged in